todoubled/harness/GUIDE.md

 API mocks also make the integration tests fast, because API calls are local to the `harness` server.

 ---

-`harness` is a set of scripts and tasks for building JavaScript applications.
-It's meant to ease development of small client-side applications that can be embedded in larger server-side applications.

-The goal is to surpass the niceties of writing client-side code within the development harness of a server-side codebase (asset preprocessing, templating, testing, rapid integration, etc.), making it easy to __work independently in a separate codebase__.

 #### Input